-"CUA's securities law program is comprehensive, disciplined and practical, covering all vital areas of the federal securities law.
-The faculty teaching the program is highly experienced, knowledgeable and engaging, and the network of program alums runs deep in government agencies, law firms, and public and private companies.
+"CUA's Securities Law Program is comprehensive, disciplined, and practical, covering all vital areas of the federal securities law.
+The faculty teaching the program is highly experienced, knowledgeable, and engaging, and the network of program alumni runs deep in government agencies, law firms, and public and private companies.
 I started my career in securities law at the Securities and Exchange Commission in a position that I obtained through contacts that I developed at the SEC while participating in CUA's externship program.
 After the SEC, I joined K&L Gates and am now a partner in its Investment Management Practice Group, which is one of the country's largest and most experienced investment management groups, with more than 100 lawyers in over 14 offices in the United States and abroad."

 Jonathan Bagg '04